asadhusain97/family_phone_bill_automation/README.md

 - **Equipment & Services**: Properly attributes device payments and add-on services to each member
 - **iOS Native**: Runs on iPhone via a-Shell terminal app (no C dependencies)
 - **Share Sheet Integration**: Process bills instantly from any app using iOS Shortcuts
-- **Clean Output**: Formatted table perfect for saving to Apple Notes or Messages
+- **Clean Output**: Easy-to-read format with dot leaders between names and totals, perfect for Apple Notes or Messages

 ## How I Use It